kelvinkoon/kelvinkoon.github.io/content/posts/leetcode-intro-guide.md

 Coming from CPSC259 / CPSC221, you should be acquainted with the concept of time complexity (ie. Big O notation).
 However, you may not be as familiar with space complexity (especially in the case of CPSC259).

 It is important to be familiar with the time / space complexity of common data structures.
-Asking yourself why `X` data structure has `Y` can help develop the time / space complexity intuition.
+Asking yourself why one data structure has a specific property can help develop the time / space complexity intuition.
 Time and space complexity are often trade-offs.
 You may be able to run your solution in O(n^2) time and O(1) space, but the interviewer may want a lower time complexity.
 In many cases, you'll find the solution can be converted to an O(n) time and O(n) space complexity through using additional data structures such as a hash map.

 For a refresher in time / space complexity, I highly recommend this [video](https://www.youtube.com/watch?v=D6xkbGLQesk) and this [guide](https://www.freecodecamp.org/news/10-common-data-structures-explained-with-videos-exercises-aaff6c06fb2b/).
 This [cheat sheet](https://www.bigocheatsheet.com/) has also been helpful for many.
 As you practice, the time and space complexity of data structures will become more familiar.